Fanteeker/my-app/README.md

-# Getting Started with Create React App
+# Django for Backend and React for Frontend

 ## Available Scripts